 Fallon doesn’t have the answer to why he’s not a sociopath, but scientists think that a person needs to have some sort of experiential trigger, like abuse as a child, in addition to a biological predisposition.

 Significantly, [Fallon] says this journey through his brain has changed the way he thinks about nature and nurture.
 He once believed that genes and brain function could determine everything about us.
 But now he thinks his childhood [and his awesome mom] may have made all the difference.

-For related examples, see our posts on the response of testosterone levels to political victories and the historical shift in the average age of menstruation.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+For related examples, see our posts on the response of testosterone levels to political victories and the historical shift in the average age of menstruation.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.